urbit/urbit.org-reloaded/content/using/id/overview.md

 someone trying to create digital money, and he needed that primitive, but that doesn't mean that's all it's good for.

+<a name="2"></a>
 Thus, we store our PKI data on a blockchain for our second kind of name:
 [planets](/docs/glossary/planet).
-A planet is a 32-bit address which has key information stored on the blockchain.[^2] The owner of a planet may broadcast new PKI data by adding it to the blockchain.
+A planet is a 32-bit address which has key information stored on the blockchain.<sup><a href="#f2">[2]</a></sup>
+The owner of a planet may broadcast new PKI data by adding it to the blockchain.
 Any later messages by the old keys will be rejected, and everyone on the network will listen to the blockchain for key data.
 Thus, we have global consistency, permanence, and self sovereignty.
 We know of no other solution that can provide these properties.

 While small individually, the aggregate PKI data for all nodes on the network may become very large.
 This is not an issue for comets because nobody